Rajko Vidović

-manager and former player who played as a forward.
-He is currently the head coach of Croatian Football League club HNK Šibenik.
+coach and former player who played as a forward.
+He is currently the coach of Croatian Football League club NK Kustošija.

 Club career

 During his professional career he mainly played for clubs in Croatia's Prva HNL.
 He also spent one season in China and two seasons in Vietnam.

 Managerial career

 Vidović took charge of Maksimir in January 2016 after leaving his post at Dugo Selo, where he had replaced Milivoj Bračuna in August 2015.
 In November 2017 he was appointed at Trnje.

 In January 2022 he was named manager of Lučko, replacing Perica Vidak.
 Vidović was sacked by Sesvete in April 2023.